When is the Best Time to Visit San Diego?

 Enjoy the last month of summer beach weather

 September is known as the locals’ summer month at the beaches because the crowds are gone and the weather is still amazing.
-In fact, September 2022 saw some of the hottest temperatures on record, which is the perfect excuse to spend your day soaking up rays.
+In fact, September 2024 saw some of the hottest temperatures on record for some parts of East County San Diego, which is the perfect excuse to spend your day soaking up rays.
 Something unique to September in San Diego is the chance to see peak numbers of leopard sharks swimming around.
 They incubate their babies in the warm waters — best seen at La Jolla Shores — and feed on squid at night at the nearby submarine canyon.
 If you want a view of this without putting on the snorkeling gear, you can book a reservation at the Marine Room restaurant.
 No need to go it alone: some tours this time of year are dedicated to leopard shark sightings.

 Go apple picking in Julian